Toolkit

 Get your social channel on-brand by ordering your official UBC avatar.

-Do you have a story you’d like shared on ubc.ca or UBC’s main social media channels?
-Review our guidelines on StoryBox and use our submission form.
+Do you have content you’d like shared on ubc.ca, Beyond UBC or UBC’s institutional social media channels?
+Review our playbook and use our submission form.

 Social Media Response Framework and Moderation Guidelines